-- 1. To receive, consider and adopt the Audited Financial Statements (Standalone & Consolidated) for the Financial Year ended 31st March, 2022, Directors Report and Auditors Report thereon. - 2.
-To appoint a Director in place of Shri A.K.
-Srivastava, who retires by rotation and being eligible, offer himself for re-appointment.

-"RESOLVED THAT pursuant to the provisions of Section 152 and other applicable provisions, if any, of the Companies Act, 2013, the approval of the members of the Company be and is hereby accorded to re-appoint Shri A.K.
-Srivastava (DIN: 02323304) as Non -Executive Non-Independent Director of the Company who shall be liable to retire by rotation."
+- 1. To receive, consider and adopt the Audited Financial Statements (Standalone & Consolidated) of the Company for the Financial Year ended 31st March, 2023 and the reports of the Board of Directors ("the Board") and Auditors' thereon. - 2.
+To appoint a Director in place of Shri A. K. Srivastava (DIN: 02323304), who retires by rotation and being eligible, offers himself for reappointment. - "RESOLVED THAT pursuant to the provisions of Section 152 and other applicable provisions, if any, of the Companies Act, 2013, the approval of the members of the Company be and is hereby accorded to re-appoint Shri A.K.
+Srivastava (DIN: 02323304) as Non-Executive Non-Independent Director of the Company who shall be liable to retire by rotation." - 3.
+APPOINTMENT OF M/S GUPTA RUSTAGI & CO., CHARTERED ACCOUNTANTS, MUMBAI AS STATUTORY AUDITOR OF THE COMPANY FOR A PERIOD OF FIVE YEARS (FROM THE CONCLUSION OF 42ND AGM UPTO CONCLUSION OF 47TH AGM OF THE COMPANY)